Frequently asked questions (FAQs)

 How are we working with GBIF and the BID programme?

+We are aware that some partners who submitted expressions of interest may also be involved in project submissions under the current call in the Biodiversity Information for Development (BID) programme operated by GBIF.
 Whilst this competition is situated within the GBIF landscape and will utilise its tools, it is an independent initiative from the BID programme with a unique underlying methodology and theory of change.
 Wherever possible, the coordinators from the ABC and BID programmes will work together to ensure complementarity and maximum reward for the African biodiversity informatics community.
+However, the ABC application should not be dependent on funding from BID since the call is highly competitive and the outcome of funding decisions will only be known later in 2017.

 Key information and resources